1. About

 Just open the settings window and click on [ADD].

-Now fill in the input fields with the server credentials and click on the [ADD] at the lower right corner.
+Now fill in the input fields with the server credentials and click on the [ADD] at

 To connect to the server just press the play button in the main window and enjoy